Innovation-Information-Initiative/Open-Innovation-Dataset-Index/datasets/kopdp.md

   and Methods) (May 30, 2019).
 Available at SSRN: https://ssrn.com/abstract=3404698
   or http://dx.doi.org/10.2139/ssrn.3404698 '
 code: https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/AUYERV
+contributors:
+- Jihong Lee
+- Hyunkyeong Lim
+- Sangdong Kim
+- Keunsang Song
-contributors: Jihong Lee, Hyunkyeong Lim, Sangdong Kim, Keunsang Song, Jae Yu Jung
+- Jae Yu Jung
 cost: None
 description: 'The project collects all utility patents granted from the Korea Intellectual Property Office (KIPO) for the period 1948-2016 and the US Patent and Trademark